Specialist Care Services

 What is dementia care?

 Dementia care is a type of specialist care aimed at supporting those living with dementia, including Alzheimer’s, vascular dementia, Lewy Body dementia or frontotemporal dementia.
-Dementia care can involve supporting a patient with their personal care, domestic chores, companionship, meal preparation, medication reminders and mobility assistance.
+Dementia care involves support with personal care, domestic chores, companionship, meal preparation, medication reminders and mobility assistance.

 How do you care for someone with dementia?

-Dementia patients struggle with communication and cognitive functioning.
-Therefore, dementia care should involve slow and clear communication to alleviate confusion, the establishment of a routine to limit additional stress, regular medication reminders and actively encouraging the patient to retain as much control and independence over their life as possible.
+People with dementia struggle with communication and cognitive functioning.
+Therefore, dementia care should involve slow and clear communication to alleviate confusion, the establishment of a routine to limit additional stress, regular medication reminders, and actively encouraging the person to retain as much control and independence over their life as possible.

-How long can a person live with dementia at home?
+Can a person with dementia be cared for at home?

 A person with early onset dementia can live in a suitably adapted home for multiple years with the support of specially trained carers who can help with personal care, domestic tasks, mobility assistance and medication reminders or simply provide companionship.